 This annex relates to quarterly and annual submission of information for individual entities.

-The asset categories referred to in this template are the ones defined in Annex III – Assets Categories of this Regulation and references to CIC codes refer to Annex IV – CIC table of this Regulation.
+The asset categories referred to in this template are the ones defined in Annex IV – Assets Categories of this Regulation and references to CIC codes refer to Annex V – CIC table of this Regulation.

-This template should reflect the list of all assets included in the Balance-sheet classifiable as asset categories 0 to 9 of Annex III – Assets Categories of this Regulation.
+This template should reflect the list of all assets included in the Balance-sheet classifiable as asset categories 0 to 9 of Annex IV – Assets Categories of this Regulation.
 In particular in case of securities lending and repurchase agreements the underlying securities that are kept in the Balance-sheet shall be reported in this template.

-This template contains an item-by-item list of assets classifiable as asset categories 0 to 9, with the following exceptions:
+This template contains an item-by-item list of assets held directly by the undertaking (i.e. not on a look-through basis), classifiable as asset categories 0 to 9 (in case of unit-linked and index-linked product managed by the (re)insurance undertaking, the assets to be reported are also only the ones covered by asset categories 0 to 9, e.g. recoverables and liabilities related to this products should not be reported), with the following exceptions:

-Cash shall be reported in one line per currency;
+Cash shall be reported in one line per currency, for each combination of items C0060, C0070, C0080 and C0090;

-Transferable deposits (cash equivalents) and other deposits with maturity of less than one year shall be reported in one line per pair of bank and currency;
+Transferable deposits (cash equivalents) and other deposits with maturity of less than one year shall be reported in one line per pair of bank and currency, for each combination of items C0060, C0070, C0080, C0090 and C0290;

-Mortgages and loans to individuals, including loans on policies, shall be reported in two lines, one line regarding loans to administrative, management and supervisory body and another regarding loans to other natural persons;
+Mortgages and loans to individuals, including loans on policies, shall be reported in two lines, one line regarding loans to administrative, management and supervisory body, for each combination of items C0060, C0070, C0080, C0090 and C0290 and another regarding loans to other natural persons, for each combination of items C0060, C0070, C0080, C0090 and C0290;

-Deposits to cedants shall be reported in one single line;
+Deposits to cedants shall be reported in one single line, for each combination of items C0060, C0070, C0080 and C0090;

-Plant and equipment for the own use of the undertaking shall be reported in one single line.
+Plant and equipment for the own use of the undertaking shall be reported in one single line, for each combination of items C0060, C0070, C0080 and C0090.

 This template comprises two tables: Information on positions held and Information on assets.